Computer Graphics - CS 451 - 001

 Class 3:00 pm - 4:15 pm; TR; Innovation Hall 134; Aug 27, 2012 - Dec 19, 2012

 - Eight homework/programming assignments (20 points)

-- Four random in-class quizzes and class participation (20 points)
+- Random in-class quizzes and class participation (20 points)

 - One midterm take-home exam (20 points)

 - One final comprehensive exam (40 points)

 Your overall course score, S, will be the sum of these points.